tytydraco/yessleep/out/I_Hate_Mimes.md

 Unfortunately, it was not to the first floor of my apartment building.

 With a *ding* the elevator doors slowly opened, and I stepped out, utterly confused.
 I was back inside of my apartment room.
-I turned around to go back into the elevator, but it was gone.I felt something softly tap my shoulder.
+I turned around to go back into the elevator, but it was gone.
+I felt something softly tap my shoulder.
 I whipped around to see the mime.

 “Goddamnit.”